 Ecoregion Size (1000 ha):

 The Altai mountain system separates the desert-steppe basins of Central Asia from Siberia.
 High latitude and ample precipitation confer upon the Altai range an arctic character distinct from other Central Asian ranges to the south.
 According to UNESCO, which nominated the Great Altay Transboundary Biosphere Reserve in 2017, “the region represents the most complete sequence of altitudinal vegetation zones in central Siberia.”

 The Altai Alpine Meadow and Tundra ecoregion lies above conifer forest treeline, occupying the headwaters of two of Siberia’s greatest rivers, the Ob and the Irtysh.
-This ecoregion supports apex predators such as snow leopard, lynx, gray wolf, wolverine, and their diverse prey species.
-Lynx and brown bear are also recorded.
+This ecoregion supports apex predators such as snow leopards, lynx, gray wolf, wolverine, and their diverse prey species.
+Lynx and brown bears are also recorded.